daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

   At the time of writing Babel.js does not support <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign"><code>Object.assign</code></a> method and I find <code>contains</code> to be more readable than <code>Array.indexOf() > -1</code> for checking if an array contains some value.
 </div>

 As I have explained before, this component looks significantly different from all other components.
-Adding `profile` CSS class to `<body>` pretty much changes the entire look and feel due to how some CSS styles are nested in *main.less*.
+Adding `profile` CSS class to `<body>` pretty much changes the entire look and feel due to how some CSS styles are composed in *main.less*.
 While the second CSS class, which could be either `caldari`, `gallente`, `minmatar`, `amarr` (case-sensitive) determine which background image to use.
 I would generally avoid messing with the DOM that is not part of the `render()` of that component, but this is a one-off exception.
-And lastly, inside `onGetCharacterSuccess` we check if the character has already been reported by the same user.
-If they have, the report button will be grayed out and disabled.
+And finally, inside the `onGetCharacterSuccess` handler we need to check if a character has already been reported by the same user.
+If they have, the report button will be grayed out and disabled. *Since it is fairly easy to get around this restriction, it's probably a good idea to do an IP check on the server if you do not wish to allow your users to report a character more than once.*

 If a character is being reported for the first time, it is saved to Local Storage under the *NEF* namespace.
 Since you cannot store objects and arrays in Local Storage, we have to [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify) it first.